Conker: Live & Reloaded

 Conker: Live & Reloaded is a 2005 platform game developed by Rare and published by Microsoft Game Studios for the Xbox.
 It is a remake of the 2001 game Conker's Bad Fur Day for the Nintendo 64, with a new multiplayer mode using Xbox Live that is different from the original.
 Development started the moment Rare was bought by Microsoft in 2002.
-The game was made available as a part of Xbox One's backwards compatibility program on 17 April 2018.
+The game was made available as a part of Xbox One's backwards compatibility program on 17 April 2018 and then as one of four initial games included in the Xbox Backwards Compatibility for PC program on 22 July 2026; it subsequently became available across all tiers of Xbox Game Pass.

-While Xbox Live shut down in 2010 for the original Xbox, Live & Reloaded is playable online again on the revival Xbox Live servers called Insignia.

 Gameplay

 In terms of the single-player, the gameplay is identical to Conker's Bad Fur Day.
 Differences are very few, including enemies and new weapons like a baseball bat with nails on it.